 Highest-rated internet providers in Portland

-When you look at the numbers, it may be surprising to see that CenturyLink and Frontier rank low in our customer satisfaction survey in terms of speed.
-But the results could be skewed because these ISPs provide both fiber-optic and DSL connections.
+CenturyLink and Frontier took eighth and ninth place respectively in terms of overall satisfaction.
+Both ISPs rank low in terms of speed.
+The results could be skewed because these ISPs provide both fiber-optic and DSL connections.
 DSL runs through the copper wiring of your landline phone, making it much slower than fiber technology.
+CenturyLink and Frontier both deliver much faster speeds on their fiber networks.

 Nationwide, only 25% of the population can access fiber-optic service.
 Lucky for you, CenturyLink and Frontier are both widely available in Rip City and the wider metro area.
 Make sure to check if a fiber connection through either ISP is available in your neighborhood, as it can vastly improve your download and upload speeds and cut down on streaming latency.